nolanar/gaussian-blur/README.md

 (left) box blur; (right) Gaussian blur with radius = 3.5, iterations = 4

-The main focus was on making the process as effecient as possible.
-This was necessary due to the use of software implemented of floating point arithmetic and  because the majoraty of testing was done with a relatively slow simulated microcontroller.
+The main focus was on making the process as efficient as possible (without compromising the quality of the blur).
+This was necessary due to the use of software implemented of floating point arithmetic and because the majority of testing was done with a relatively slow simulated microcontroller.